Mnet vote manipulation investigation: Impact on music acts

 After the lawsuit was filed in August 2019, several brands cancelled their endorsement deals with X1 or put them on hold.
 The agencies of several of the members refused to sign contracts with CJ ENM until the allegations were cleared up.
 In spite of this, X1's debut proceeded as planned.
 After their appearance at the 2019 V Live Awards V Heartbeat was cancelled, Mnet announced that there were currently no plans for the group to promote.

 Iz*One's first studio album, Bloom*Iz, was originally scheduled for release on November 11, 2019 with the lead single "Fiesta".
 Both the album and song were postponed after Ahn Joon-young's questioning on November 6.
 In addition, Iz*One's showcases, promotions, and several guest appearances were cancelled or put on hold, as well as their concert film, Eyes on Me: The Movie.
 On November 28, 2019, Iz*One's Japanese promotions were also suspended, including Sakura Miyawaki and Hitomi Honda's individual radio shows.
 On December 4, 2019, Iz*One's official Japanese fan club suspended activity, closing registrations for new members and refunding current members.

 On December 30, 2019, Mnet and CJ ENM announced that both Iz*One and X1 will begin discussing future plans for the groups, and that the eliminated trainees will be fairly compensated.
 Both Iz*One and X1 were dropped from the nominations for the 34th Golden Disc Awards.
 On January 6, 2020, X1 disbanded after the members' agencies failed to reach an agreement on the group's future, while the agencies of Iz*One's members agreed to continue promoting.
+Iz*One disbanded on April 29, 2021.

 Public response

 Following initial accusations in July 2019, politician Ha Tae-keung (Bareunmirae member at the time, now with People Power Party) condemned Mnet, stating that some of the numbers had a low probability of naturally occurring.
 On October 17, 2019, Korea Communications Standards Commission revealed that they may fine Mnet up to ₩30 million for violating the Enforcement Decree of the Broadcasting Act.

 The production committee for Produce 101 Japan, the 2019 Japanese spin-off of the original Produce 101 franchise, stated on their official website that they are not affiliated with the Korean production team and have a separate voting system, with votes analyzed by a group of third-party lawyers.

-After Ahn Joon-young admitted the first two seasons of the show was rigged, an image that Mnet had posted on their official Facebook account coinciding with the finale of Produce 101 Season 2 went viral.
+After Ahn Joon-young admitted the first two seasons of the show were rigged, an image that Mnet had posted on their official Facebook account coinciding with the finale of Produce 101 Season 2 went viral.
 The image had originally included Kang Dong-ho, Samuel Kim, and Kim Jong-hyun as the winners of the show instead of Yoon Ji-sung, Kim Jae-hwan and Ha Sung-woon, but Mnet had stated it was a mistake and deleted it shortly after posting it.